vamshidhar-thonti/React/README.md

 - Never include logic in the component.
 Component should just have the data to be rendered and returned.
 - Just like the `setState()` re-renders a component, any change in the `this.props` values will trigger render method.
 So to update the UI, its important to update either from `setState()` method or the `props`.
 - Except for the standard attributes like `type='search', type='input'...`, pass the values as props to the component.
+- CSS in React is global even when the css file is located in a different component folder.
+When loading CSS, React appends all styles into a single file.
+So, the classNames shouldn't be overlapped.
+(To make the CSS style restricted to a component, css in js library can be used)